 The layout editor is for making style and structure changes such as changing your template (changing page content is done elsewhere which we’ll cover later in the review).

 Unfortunately, you are very limited with template options.
 All Zenfolio templates use the same basic layout with stylistic variations.
 Here are two examples:

 Notice how they are stylistically different but structurally exactly the same.
 That’s because all Zenfolio templates are structured the same way.
 This will be frustrating for users looking for a unique look.

-The lack of unique templates wouldn’t be so bad if the default template was good- but it’s not.
-The default template is bland and uninspired.
-It feels like something designed years ago (which it probably was).
-It doesn’t help that Zenfolio has no web fonts, so the templates can only choose from 12 system fonts.
+The lack of unique templates wouldn’t be so bad if the default template was good—but it’s not.
+It’s bland and uninspired, and feels like something designed years ago (which it probably was).
+It doesn’t help that Zenfolio has no web fonts, so the templates can only utilize 12 system fonts.

 The layout editor also allows you to add music to your slideshows, which I would recommend you not do.
 Most modern websites have done away with background music because it’s an annoyance to visitors (especially when you consider how many visitors are already listening to their own music in the background).

 If you think that you need music to get people “in the mood” for looking at your photos, I would urge you to reconsider and trust that your photos will speak for themselves without the aid of music.

 There are two different types of pages in Zenfolio: built-in pages and custom pages.